fdwqh/EMI-algorithm/README.md

 # EMI-An-Efficient-Algorithm-for-Identifying-Maximal-Rigid-Clusters-in-3D-Generic-Graphs
 Including IMP, BMI, Trimmed-Base, Trim-FIX, automatic data generator, drawing program, and main Program

+Also Including a set of sample input files: Exp1-P and Exp1-VE.

 IdentifyMutuallyPairs is IMP.

 OptimizeREP is Trim-FIX.